 3. The Cardboard Puppet Box

 If you have a large, unused cardboard lying around the house, consider turning it into a makeshift stage for your kid’s puppet theater.
 Get hold of some white paper, glue, scissors, markets, crayons, packing tape and some fabric scraps and you are ready to go.
 Cut an opening on one side of the box.
 Design a set on the white paper and tape it to the back of the box so that is shows through the opening.
 Decorate the rest of the box using the colors, markers and fabric scraps.
 Your puppet theater is now ready for its first play.

-Now that is a new one.
+Now that is new DIY arts and crafts project.
 You would need an empty cereal box for this project.
 Cut open one side of the box.
 Now cut strips from the part that you cut out (the part that you do not need) and paste these strips inside the box to create a marble run game that your kids can play for hours on end.

 This Milk Jug may need some extra work, but is well worth the effort.
 Clean an empty milk jug and cut it open halfway (retain the handle).
 Decorate the jug with markers and voila, you have a wonderful toy scoop with which your kids can pick up their LEGOs, bricks, small toys or even sand at the beach.

-Teach your kids the value of recycling and reusing by creating attractive products with old, unused household items.
+Teach your kids the value of recycling and reusing by creating DIY arts and crafts with old, unused household items.
 These ideas would surely inspire you and your children to look around for ways to incorporate these used items in your house again.